hasura/learn-graphql/tutorials/database/mysql/tutorial-site/content/indexes.md

 ---
 title: "Indexing"
 metaTitle: "Indexing | MySQL Tutorial"
-metaDescription: ""
+metaDescription: "An index is a data structure that increases the effectiveness of operations in a table.
+We will look at how to create an index on MySQL objects."
 ---

 An index is a data structure that increases the effectiveness of operations in a table.
 Indexes can be created by using one or more columns as a reference for both rapid random searches/lookups and efficient ordering of access to records.

 Indexes are also a type of table, that have a primary key or an index field and a pointer to each record in the actual table.

 You can create a unique index on a table.
 A unique index indicates that two rows cannot have the same index value.

 The syntax is: